dhruvagarwal/pasteit/README.md

 **pastebin_linkmaker** lets you paste your text to [pastebin](http://pastebin.ubuntu.com/) directly through the terminal.
 Change the directory to the directory where your code is stored.
 Then simply run

     $ python makelink.py (filename alongwith path)

-    *   <b>if you have switched to other interface , you may see </b>

-        enter file path - (complete file path along with extension)

         link is http://pastebin.ubuntu.com/(uniquecode)/
         It's copied to the clipboard !

 <dl>
   <dt>enter file path - </dt>
   <dd>If you are located in the same folder as your code is then just type the name of the file along with extension. eg Main.java</dd>